srdusr/srdwm/docs/IMPLEMENTATION_STATUS.md

   otherwise), falling back to the software path unchanged on any failure at any step.
-Every connected head it successfully initializes gets driven through it, VT-switch pause/activate is wired, and the real cursor renders on top of its own clear color - window content and decorations are the remaining gap: a GPU-driven head shows no windows yet, only its clear color and cursor.
+Every connected head it successfully initializes gets driven through it, VT-switch pause/activate is wired, and the real cursor and real window content (plain, square-cornered, no border/titlebar yet) both render on top of its own clear color -- decorations are the remaining gap.
+Untested on real GPU-enabled hardware as of this writing - builds and passes the full test suite, but `SRDWM_GPU`/`general.gpu` were both unset on the machine this was built on.
   `WaylandPlatform::connect` (winit) picks this backend automatically when no `WAYLAND_DISPLAY`/`DISPLAY` is set, falling back to nested winit if udev init fails for any reason.